My Cats Meow is Weak and Raspy – Why And How to Help?

 If your cat’s meow sounds weak, it’s possible that they have nasopharyngeal polyps, but this is far less frequent than an upper respiratory illness or an overworked voice.
 These little tissue growths expand along the ear canal as they become larger until they finally reach the back of the throat.

-The polyps will completely or partially restrict the back of the neck at this size.
+Once the polyps reach a certain size, they can partially or completely block the back of the throat.
 This makes it impossible for air to enter or exit your cat’s mouth, which makes breathing exceedingly challenging for them.
 Their meow may also sound strangled and raspy as they struggle to sound through these polyps and be heard.

 - Pawing at the ear